microsoft/SynapseML/website/docs/features/causal_inference/about.md

 As a result, we look toward causal inference methods that allow us to estimate the treatment effect using observational data.

 The SynapseML causal package implements a technique "Double machine learning", which can be used to estimate the average treatment effect via machine learning models.
-Unlike regression-based approaches which make strict parametric assumptions, this machine learning-based approach allows us to model non-linear      relationships between the confounders, treatment, and outcome.
+Unlike regression-based approaches that make strict parametric assumptions, this machine learning-based approach allows us to model non-linear      relationships between the confounders, treatment, and outcome.

 ### Usage
 In PySpark, you can run the `DoubleMLEstimator` via: